What is an Import License?

 1. Phrozen is not, and does not, represent on behalf of, or for, the government.
-Accordingly, customers should consult local permitting offices as these forms are subject to change.
+Customers should consult local permitting offices accordingly as these forms may be subject to change.

-2. Also, do note, shipping costs are non-refundable.
+2. Please note that shipping costs are non-refundable.
 The cost of the original shipping and return shipping will be deducted from your refund.

 Do I Need an Import License For Phrozen Products?

 If you are located in Mexico, Saudi Arabia, the United Arab Emirates, or Lithuania, please note that you must hold a chemical import license to import resins.